rust-lang/book/nostarch/chapter03.md

   |>         ^
 ```

-This is our first example of the compiler helping us find an error in our
+This example shows how the compiler helps you find an error in your program.
-program!
-Compiler errors can be frustrating.
-Keep in mind that they only mean
+Even though compiler errors can be frustrating, they only mean your program
-your program isn't safely doing what you want it to do yet; they do *not* mean
+isn’t safely doing what you want it to do yet; they do *not* mean that you’re
-that you're not a good programmer!
-Experienced Rustaceans still get compiler
+not a good programmer!
+Experienced Rustaceans still get compiler errors.
-errors.
-The Rust compiler is trying to help your program be the very best.

 PROD: START BOX

-###### Extended Error Explanations
+### Extended Error Explanations

-Now that you've seen a Rust error, let's take a moment to look at one
-particularly useful aspect of errors.
-Rust encourages you to seek further
+Let’s look at one particularly useful aspect of errors.
+Rust encourages you to
-information on the kind of error you've received with output like this:
+seek further information on the kind of error you’ve received by showing you
+output like this:

 ```bash
 error: re-assignment of immutable variable `x` [--explain E0384]
 ```

-This tells us that if we pass the `--explain` flag to `rustc` with the provided
+This error indicates that if you pass the `–explain` flag to `rustc` with the
-error code, we can see an extended explanation which will try to explain common
+provided error code, you can see an extended explanation that will try to
-causes of and solutions to that kind of error.
-Not every error has a longer
+explain common causes of and solutions to that kind of error.
+Not every error
-explanation, but many do.
-Here’s a portion of the explanation for the `E0384`
+has a longer explanation, but many do.
+Here’s a portion of the explanation for
-error we received:
+the `E0384` error you just received:

 ````bash
 $ rustc --explain E0384